ten-protocol/foundation/token-utility-whitepaper.md

 _This section is non-normative_

 ### Public Offering and Contributor Community
-The Public OFfering and Contributor Community are important for Obscuro to gain early traction in the wider community, achieve organic growth and for early contributors to be recognised for their efforts.
+The Public Offering and Contributor Community are important for Obscuro to gain early traction in the wider community, achieve organic growth and for early contributors to be recognised for their efforts.
 It is gratifying and empowering for community members to be rewarded for being active contributors to a project as opposed to receiving the same treatment as people arriving with potentially no genuine enthusiasm for the project.
 It is also in the interest of the project to identify the value-adding community members and incentivise them to remain active and continue adding value to Obscuro over the long term.

 The Contributor Community will be 2% of the total token allocation pool.
 Contributor Community tokens will be distributed to contributors from the Obscuro community after the launch of Obscuro Mainnet at no cost to the contributor.
 Contributions are defined, captured, tracked and scored using a decentralised task management tool called Dework.
 The Dework bounty score indicates how much of the Contributor Community pool a contributor is entitled to.
 Each contributor's token allocation will be a percentage of their total contributions against the entire community contribution up to the day of Obscuro Mainnet launch.